Leveraging LLMs for Formal Software Requirements -- Challenges and Prospects: Introduction

 \textbf{Identification of Core Challenges in Formalisation:} We present a structured analysis of the barriers to translating informal, natural language software requirements into formal specifications, such as ambiguity, lack of domain models, and LLM instability.

-\textbf{VERIFAI Research Framework:} We propose our research framework, which integrates LLMs with NLP, ontology-driven modelling, and artefact reuse to support the semi-automated generation of verifiable formal specifications.
+\textbf{VERIFYAI Research Framework:} We propose our research framework, which integrates LLMs with NLP, ontology-driven modelling, and artefact reuse to support the semi-automated generation of verifiable formal specifications.

-\textbf{State-of-the-Art Synthesis:} Through a focused literature review, we categorise and compare recent LLM-based tools and techniques—such as Req2Spec, SpecGen, AssertLLM, and nl2spec—highlighting their approaches, strengths, and limitations in requirement formalisation.
+\textbf{State-of-the-Art Synthesis:} Through a focused literature review, we categorise and compare (Section 2, supported by Appendix A) recent LLM-based tools and techniques—such as Req2Spec, SpecGen, AssertLLM, and nl2spec—highlighting their approaches, strengths, and limitations in requirement formalisation.

 \textbf{Experimental Evaluation:} We include empirical evaluations (Appendices B and C) comparing multiple SMT solvers (Alt-Ergo, Z3, CVC4, CVC5) in terms of specification verification success and execution time, using the Frama-C PathCrawler tool and standard program sets.